 Lately I have heard about writing groups keeping their own group notebook.
 While I’m not currently affiliated with any writer groups, there are many writers who are.
 Keeping a notebook as a group is fine if you are a writer who works well in the company of other writers.
 I prefer to keep my own personal notebook, whose contents are kept a closely guarded secret, and it remains one of my most cherished and prized possessions.
 There are even some writers who contribute to a group notebook as well as having their own personal notebook separate from the group one.
 Again, the choice is completely personal and unique to the writer.

 While it is best that all of your notebooks be the same size and shape, this is not always possible.
 Luckily, I was able to score a deal by purchasing a large stack of lined Moleskine notebooks some time ago.
 Ideally, your notebooks should be stored in a safe place, away from humidity or anything which might compromise its longevity, such as physical damage, theft, or loss.
 For many years I have kept my notebooks in an old wooden box, but ideally I’d like to build my very own custom writing box to hold my notebooks, pens, stationary, and correspondence all in the same place.
-Emily Dickinson kept her writing in a locked truck.
+Emily Dickinson kept her writing in a locked trunk.
 While I have not yet gone to this extreme, I know that many writers have varied locations in which they store their writing, some even employ hidden or secretive places.

 Do you have any tips or ideas to share?
 Please leave your thoughts, ideas, and links in the comments!